adomani/PR_summary/README.md

     MAIN_BRANCH: # optional, defaults to the base branch of the PR
     ROOT_DIR: # optional, defaults to the dir that is the repo name, with first letter capitalized
     IMPORT_DIFF: # optional, whether or not the import diff should be reported, defaults to true
-    DECLARATION_SUMMARY: # optional, whether or not the declarations diff should be reported, defaults to true
+    DECLARATION_DIFF: # optional, whether or not the declarations diff should be reported, defaults to true
     REMOVED_FILE_SUMMARY: # optional, whether or not the removed files should be reported, defaults to true
     CUSTOM_REPORT_SCRIPT: # optional, the path of a script in the base branch, whose output is appended to the report, defaults to ''
     CUSTOM_REPORT_SCRIPT_ARGUMENTS: # optional, the arguments to be passed to the script in `CUSTOM_REPORT_SCRIPT`, defaults to ''